|- candidate number||14510|

 3. The quality of the attachment relationship between foster parent and child will improve and the child will be better able to regulate its behavior;

-4. The preceding expectation could be explained by an improved stress regulation of the child.
+4. The preceding expectation could be explained by an improved stress regulation of the foster parent and child.

 The primary goal of this study is to test the following hypotheses: